50 reasons to love the UK and Ireland

 Bristol is a shopper’s paradise.
 Cabot Circus offers the biggest names in high street retail.
 Clifton Village, Park Street and Whiteladies Road play host to delightful independent shops, boutiques and antique dealers, while Christmas Steps takes you back in time, offering a myriad of fascinating shops, galleries, and creative outlets.

 Bristol is blessed with more than 450 green spaces.
-Popular spaces include Ashton Court and Blaise Castle Estates, Durdham Downs, (known locally as simply The Downs) and Leigh Woods, and horticultural gems including Bristol University Botanic Garden.
+Whether it’s a small park, or a large woodland area on the outskirts of the city, there are multiple places, visitors can take full advantage of.
+Popular spaces include Ashton Court and Blaise Castle Estates, Durdham Downs and Leigh Woods, and horticultural gems including Bristol University Botanic Garden.

 Where to eat in Bristol